 And while I prefer to use fresh thyme as the herb for this dish, other herbs that go well with corn are basil, chives, rosemary, dill, parsley, cilantro, and marjoram.

-Creamed corn is a simple dish that will only take 15 to 20 minutes to make, and it’s all done on the stovetop.
+This homemade creamed corn recipe only takes 15 to 20 minutes to make, and it’s all done on the stovetop using simple ingredients.
+Let’s go through the process!

 Soften the aromatics

-In a medium skillet or saucepan, combine butter, chopped shallots, a fresh bundle of thyme, and salt:
+In a large skillet or saucepan, combine butter, chopped shallots, a fresh bundle of thyme, and kosher salt:

 Butter, Shallots, and Thyme Bundle in a Skillet